Recurrence time in the quantum dynamics of the 1D Bose gas: Introduction

 \section{Introduction}

-Recurrence is one of the cenrtal concepts not only in classical mechanics but also in quantum statistical mechanics \cite{Hobson}.
-Due to recent experiments of cold atomic systems confined in one dimension \cite{Ketterle,Esslinger,Kinoshita,dark-soliton,prethermal}, it has become quite attractive to study recurrence phenomena in isolated quantum systems theoretically.
-The cold atomic experiments have created a huge motivation for studying fundamental aspects of quantum statistical mechanics: Equilibration and relaxation of isolated quantum many-body systems \cite{Rigol} and ergodic theorems \cite{von Neuman} in quantum statistical mechanics from the viewpoint of typicality \cite{Tasaki,Lebowitz,Reimann,Sugita}.
-Furthermore, the dynamics of isolated quantum many-body systems in one dimension is extensively studied by both experiments and theories \cite{Kinoshita,dark-soliton,prethermal,Polkovnikov,Andrei,Konik,Ikeda,SKKD1}.
+Recurrence is one of the fundamental concepts not only in classical mechanics but also in quantum statistical mechanics \cite{Hobson}.
+It has become quite attractive to study theoretically recurrent phenomena in isolated quantum systems, due to recent experiments of cold atomic systems confined in one dimension \cite{Ketterle,Esslinger,Kinoshita,dark-soliton,prethermal}.
+They have created a huge motivation for studying fundamental aspects of quantum statistical mechanics: Equilibration or relaxation of isolated quantum many-body systems \cite{Rigol} and ergodic theorems \cite{vonNeuman} in quantum statistical mechanics from the viewpoint of typicality \cite{Tasaki,Lebowitz,Reimann,Sugita}.
+Furthermore, the dynamics of isolated quantum many-body systems in one dimension has been extensively studied by both experiments \cite{Kinoshita,dark-soliton,prethermal,I.Bloch2002-2010,I.Bloch2004,I.Bloch2012} and theories \cite{Rigol,Polkovnikov,Yukalov, Andrei,Konik,Ikeda,SKKD1,Spontaneous, Kaminishi2014}, in particular, associated with quantum quenches in quantum spin systems \cite{McCoy1970,SeiSuzuki,Mossel2010,Igloi-Rieger,Rigol2011,Calabrese-Essler} and in conformal field theories (CFT) \cite{Calabrese-Cardy,Sotiriadis,Cardy}.